Lab 4: Mazes - Depth First Search

 Overview

-In this lab, we will implement a generic version of the Stack data type within the context of searching a maze.
+In this lab, we will implement a generic version of the Stack data type within the context of creating a maze.

 Materials